dhruvkar/stic/README.md

 ## stic: a hackable static site generator script

-##### Warning: This is the first release and it's ugly but works.
+##### Warning: This is the first release.
+It's ugly, but it works.
 Use at your own risk.

 ___